 Exoplanet Communications Manager

 Travis Schirner is the Universe Public Engagement Manager.
 In this role, he oversees JPL public engagement initiatives on Exoplanet Exploration, Astrophysics, and NASA's Universe of Learning.
 Prior to his current role, he was a public affairs officer in the United States Air Force, where he enjoyed stints as an assistant professor of Aerospace Studies at Loyola Marymount University and as a project officer at the Department of the Air Force Entertainment Liaison Office.
-In the latter, he had... more
+In the latter, he had the pleasure of supporting blockbuster film and tv projects such as "First Man," "The Tomorrow... more

 • Chas Beichman